 Why does this matter?
 As with all systems for assessing the status of journals, “impact factor” is a somewhat meaningless and easily manipulable standard (van Wesel, 2016).
 It was originally designed to help librarians make decisions regarding purchasing and subscriptions, yet its simple measurability has made it attractive to managers within the increasingly neoliberal world of higher education who are seeking metrics for setting targets and measuring performance (Garfield, 1955; Garfield 2006).
 This, in turn, may lead journal editors and publishers to give too much weight to impact factor when making decisions about the scope and content of their publications (Testa, 2015: 4).
 On one level, then, the metric matters because money follows impact factor:

-The impact factors of journals have been used to decide whether or not authors get promoted, are given tenure or are offered a position in a department, or are awarded a grant.
+[T]he impact factors of journals have been used to decide whether or not authors get promoted, are given tenure or are offered a position in a department, or are awarded a grant.
 In some countries, government funding of entire institutions is dependent on the number of publications in journals with high impact factors.
 (PLoS, 2006)

 Research bodies, including those making decisions about allocations of state funds, do not want to support work that is deemed to have no impact and which may never be read.
 Higher education institutions making decisions about promotions, in Zimbabwe as well as elsewhere, use publication of high IF articles, or articles in high IF journals, as a way of winnowing out candidates and rewarding those who are likely to be recognized widely within the academy (Chinamasa, 2014).